zacksimpson/light-components/README.md

 ## A disclaimer

 This isn't meant to discourage anyone from designing something new.
-It's for people building tools who want the option to feel as close to the native LightOS experience as possible, not a rule that everything has to look identical.
+Really, it's the opposite.
+I hope creating a shared set of community-made "components" is something everyone can benefit from!

 I'm also not an authority on what "LightOS-faithful" means beyond my own best guesses.
-And honestly I'm just screenshotting LightOS and refining from there most of the time!
-If you know better or see something off, I'd genuinely like the help, open an issue or a PR.
+(Honestly I'm just screenshotting LightOS and refining from there most of the time!)
+If you have ideas on how this project as a whole could improve, I'd _seriously_ appreciate the help.
+Open an issue or a PR anytime!

 ---